GodotVR/godot-xr-tools/_docs/movement/climbing.md

 ## Introduction
-Climbing in games has been a staple for decades, with modern games like uncharted or tomb raider having the player scaling mountains making death defying jumps trying to reach treasure.
+Climbing in games has been a staple for decades, with modern games like Uncharted or Tomb Raider having the player scaling mountains, making death defying jumps, or trying to reach treasure.

 None of those however compare to the experience of climbing in VR.
-It is so good that some of the best selling VR games such as The Climb use it is their primary mechanic.
+It is so good that some of the best-selling VR games such as The Climb use it as their primary mechanic.
 Danging hundreds of meters above the ground hanging off a cliff face is as close as you can get in gaming to the real thing.
-The sense of vertigo real enough to give the player a real fear of letting go, yet without the tiring of arms and the risk of actual injury.
+The sense of vertigo is real enough to give the player a real fear of letting go, yet without the tiring of arms and the risk of actual injury.